zoedespature/my-personal-website/README.md

 ## 🚀 Quick start (Gatsby Cloud)

+This website has not been deployed yet - will probably use Google Firebase

 Deploy this starter with one click on [Gatsby Cloud](https://www.gatsbyjs.com/cloud/):

 [<img src="https://www.gatsbyjs.com/deploynow.svg" alt="Deploy to Gatsby Cloud">](https://www.gatsbyjs.com/dashboard/deploynow?url=https://github.com/gatsbyjs/gatsby-starter-minimal)

+## Syntax Hints

+  - In JSX, you can embed any JavaScript expression by wrapping it with `{}`.
+This way, you can access a prop of an object.

+  - Use the `Link` component for linking between pages within your site.
+For external links to pages not created by your Gatsby site, use the regular HTML `<a>` tag.